|

 a United Brethren school.
 It was unusual for women

-of this time to attend college, the the United
+of this time to attend college, and the United

 Brethren were unusually progressive in their